Stuart Lancaster (rugby union)

-William Stuart Lancaster (born 9 October 1969) is an English rugby union coach and former player who is now currently the head coach of Irish club Connacht.
+William Stuart Lancaster (born 9 October 1969) is an English rugby union coach and former player who is currently the head coach of Irish club Connacht.

 After managing Leeds Tykes/Carnegie and the England Saxons, Lancaster was appointed as the head coach of the English national team in 2011 until he stepped down in 2015, following the World Cup.
 He then joined Leinster as a senior coach the following year where he won one European Rugby Champions Cup in 2018 as well as four Pro 14 championships within a staff run by Leo Cullen before leaving for Racing 92 in 2023.

 Early life and education

 William Stuart Lancaster was born on in Penrith, Cumberland.
 He grew up in the village of Culgaith, where he was sent to St. Bees School.
 He started his rugby playing career at the school playing for the 1st XV, in a rugby league area.
 He started in the front row as a hooker, although at the age of 15, he moved to flanker where he played his best rugby.
 After leaving school in 1988, Lancaster headed to Carnegie College in Leeds to train as a PE Teacher, while continuing his rugby career playing for Wakefield RFC.
 After qualifying in 1991, he began teaching at Kettlethorpe High School.